Ventriculostomy Simulation Using Patient-Specific Ventricular Anatomy, 3D Printing, and Hydrogel Casting.

 RESULTS: An accurate geometric representation of the brain was developed with independent lateral cerebral ventricular chambers.
 A gravity-driven pump pressurized the ventricular cavities to physiologic values.
 A qualitative study illustrated that the simulation has potential as an educational tool to train medical professionals in the ventriculostomy procedure.

 CONCLUSION: The ventricular simulacrum can improve learning in a medical education environment.
 Rapid prototyping and multi-material casting techniques can produce patient-derived models for cost-effective and realistic surgical training scenarios.

 Attitude of Health Personnel; Cerebral Ventricles; Humans; Hydrogels; Lateral Ventricles; Magnetic Resonance Imaging; Models, Anatomic; Neurosurgery; Pilot Projects; Printing, Three-Dimensional; Students, Medical; Tomography, X-Ray Computed; Ventriculostomy

 Digital Object Identifier (DOI)

 Ryan, Justin R; Chen, Tsinsue; Nakaji, Peter; Frakes, David H; and Gonzalez, L Fernando, "Ventriculostomy Simulation Using Patient-Specific Ventricular Anatomy, 3D Printing, and Hydrogel Casting."
 (2015).
-Neurosurgery Articles.
+Neurosurgery.
 763.